 For every human on the planet, there's a ton of plastic waste.
 Literally.

-Photographer Caroline Power recently captured disturbing images off the coast of Roatan that highlight our planet’s immense trash and plastic addiction problems.
-Perhaps the most disturbing part of these images is not the actual garbage itself, but the fact that these photos are nothing new; floating garbage patches, big and small, are present in every part of the ocean around the world.
+In October 2017, photographer Caroline Power captured disturbing images off the coast of Roatan that highlight our planet’s immense trash and plastic addiction problems.
+The following summer, footage of plastic waves in the Dominican Republic sparked shock and outrage around the world.
+Perhaps the most disturbing part of these images is not the garbage in them, but the realities they document.
+Garbage emergencies are neither new nor isolated issues; floating patches and swirling gyres of plastic debris, big and small, are present in every part of the ocean around the world.
+Parley has responded to these issues across the globe.

+And then there is everything we don’t see in these scenes.
 Power points out that items like plastic bottles, bags, and other heavier pieces of plastic pollution sink to the bottom.
 As alarming as these images are, it is even more distressing to know that the trash visible in them is not the bulk of the issue.
-The majority lurks below the surface, out of human sight, but directly endangering marine life (and ultimately us).
+The majority of pollution lurks below the surface, out of human sight, but directly endangering marine life (and ultimately us).

-At the rate humans are currently polluting our oceans, by 2050 there will be more plastic in the water than fish.
-Though some sources and pathways of pollution are larger than others, there is not one single region, continent, or country that is solely responsible for the overwhelming level of pollution pouring into our lifeblood daily; everyone is part of the problem, which means everyone must be part of the solution.
+Though some sources and pathways of pollution are larger than others, there is not one single region, continent, or country that is solely responsible for the overwhelming level of pollution pouring into our lifeblood daily.
+Everyone is part of the problem, which means everyone must be part of the solution.
 Our future depends on what we do now to address this very real and visible threat.
 So does the reality we inhabit together today.

 There are billions of reasons to act.
 We all can make a difference.
 Below are 31 simple, practical ways you can personally participate by bringing the Parley AIR Strategy into your daily life: